via-lang/via/README.md

 ### But what are invariants?

-An **invariant** is a guarantee by the compiler that a contract within the program will **never** be breached.
+An **invariant** is a guarantee by the compiler that a **contract within the program will never be breached**.
 That is still quite vague, so it is demonstrated in the following examples:

 In Lua, there is no way to guarantee _anything_ about parameters passed to functions at **compile-time**: